-Traditional seasonal pork stew prepared in dashi broth with miso and mixed vegetables.
-This substantial soup is a meal unto itself and may just become your comfort food.
+Traditional seasonal Pork Stew prepared in dashi broth with miso and mixed vegetables.
+This robust and flavorful stew like soup will perk up your senses and leave you feeling “right” again.
+Tonjiru- Miso Pork Stew is a meal unto itself and may just become your new comfort food.

 Miso soup is a staple of Japanese meals.